Thorgaran/IFE-coinche/README.md

 # IFE-coinche

 This is a project for our first-year C class.
 The "Coinche" is a French card game with overly complicated rules.
+For more informations, the project report can be found [here](https://github.com/Thorgaran/IFE-coinche/blob/master/docs/Project_report.pdf).

 # Building